Accessibility Tools

 Black River.

-I asked the pilot how deep it was and he threw a silver coin overboard and said try to dive and get it back.
-After diving in I soon realised it was a lot deeper than it looked as I could not get down far enough to get the coin back.
-Another man on the trip dived in as well & was also unable to reach it.
-The water was beautiful & warm so we swam along next to the boat until it stopped in front of a low-hanging bridge going across the river that the boat could not go under.
+I travelled up the Black River on a motor boat that should hold around 50 people, but there were only around 10 of us on the trip.
+I was soon talking to another Englishman, and we were both trying our best to impress a couple of English girls on the trip.
+I had asked the pilot how deep it was, and he threw a silver coin overboard, saying to try to dive and retrieve it.
+After diving in, I soon realised it was a lot deeper than it looked, as I could not get down far enough to get the coin back.
+The Englishman I had made friends with dove in and was unable to reach it either.
+The water was beautiful and warm, so we swam along next to the boat until it stopped in front of a low-hanging bridge going across the river that the boat could not go under.

-The pilot handed out sandwiches so we got back on the boat for lunch after a short break the boat was turned around & we went back towards the dock we set out from.
-On the way back to the dock the pilot pointed out lots of different birds & some large crocodiles that slid into the water as we passed.
-When we asked why he hadn't told us about the crocodiles when we were swimming he told me I was too skinny for a crocodile to be interested in me.
-Maybe I was then but I won't be going back there for a swim now.
+The pilot handed out sandwiches, so we got back on the boat for lunch.
+After a short break, the boat was turned around, and we went back towards the dock from which we had set out.
+On the way back to the dock, the pilot pointed out lots of different birds and some large crocodiles that slid into the water as we passed.
+When we asked why he hadn't told us about the crocodiles when we were swimming, he told me I was too skinny for a crocodile to be interested in me.
+Maybe I was then, but I won't be going back there for a swim now.

 Blue Mountains.

-Whilst passing through the Blue mountains we stopped at a coffee plantation to see a display of how they grind the famous blue mountain coffee.
-One of the people on the trip bought enough coffee to fill a suitcase.
-He had already told me how expensive the coffee was in England & that he would be able to sell it for enough to pay for his holiday.
-I took a bag for my mum & made a note to check how expensive it was when I got back to England.
+Whilst passing through the Blue Mountains, we stopped at a coffee plantation to see a display of how they grind the famous Blue Mountain coffee.
+One of the men on the trip, who was sitting next to me on the coach, had been telling me about the Blue Mountain coffee and how expensive it was in England.
+When we stopped at the side of the road, he bought enough coffee to fill a suitcase.
+He had already told me how expensive the coffee was in England, and he bought enough to sell in England that would make enough profit to pay for his holiday.
+I took a bag for my mum and made a note to check how expensive it was when I got back to England.

 Rik's Cafe.

-Rik's Cafe was the bar where Tom Cruise poured cocktails in the film Cocktail & has been popular since it opened in 1974.
-On my visit here I & one of the people I had met on the trip, decided to dive off the cliff into the water.
+Rik's Cafe was the bar where Tom Cruise poured cocktails in the film Cocktail, and has been popular since it opened in 1974.
+During my visit here, I decided to dive off the cliff into the water, and one of my companions said he would as well.
 We made our way down to the lower platform and dived off.
 We were met at the bottom by local Jamaican divers congratulating us for going from the tourist jump.
-They proceeded to show us how they dived from the platform at the top of the cliffs & gave us some banter about being chicken.
+They proceeded to show us how they dived from the platform at the top of the cliffs and gave us some banter about being chicken.

-Not wanting to be outdone we both climbed to the top of the cliff & the diving point.
-My companion jumped off first & after he climbed out I went next, jumping pencil fashioned off the cliff.
+Not wanting to be outdone, we both climbed to the top of the cliff and the diving point.
+My companion jumped off first, and after he climbed out, I went next, jumping pencil fashion off the cliff.
 On the way down, all I could think was that it was a long way down.
-I tried to look down to see the water & lost my balance & continued down & belly-flopped into the sea.
-The water knocked me out & my new friend had to jump in to help me get ashore.
-Once back on land the local Jamaicans congratulated me & gave me some stick for my dive style before treating us both to several free beers for having a go.
-I won't be doing it again though.
+I tried to look down to see the water, but I lost my balance.
+I continued down and belly-flopped into the sea.
+The water knocked me out, and my new friend had to jump in to help me get ashore.
+Once back on land, the local Jamaicans congratulated me and gave me some stick for my dive style before treating us both to several free beers for having a go.
+I won't be doing it again.

 Saving a drowning man.